logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/pyspark_job.md

 ## Code

-### Step 1: Upload the python program
+### Step 1: Upload the PySpark program

-This snippet assumes the python script is in the current working directory and named `script.py`.
-It will upload the python script to run to the `Resources` dataset.
+This snippet assumes the program to run is in the current working directory and named `script.py`.

+It will upload the python script to the `Resources` dataset in your project.

 ```python